Bill Farmer

 by Bill Farmer.
 Categories: Hacking .

 When I first set up this web site, I looked for a simple web analytics program so that I could see if anyone actually looked at it.
 After faffing about with a couple of well known open source packages, I decided that they were way over the top by several orders of magnitude.
 Then I found SlimStat.
 However it appears to be no longer actively maintained, which it why the previous link is via the Way Back Machine.
+But it works just fine.
+It’s also on Github and Google Code.

 Read more →